How central banks shape the global gold market

 2. Sanctions risk mitigation

-Recent geopolitical events, such as Western nations freezing Russian and Iranian foreign reserves, have highlighted the vulnerability of currency-based reserves.
+Recent events — particularly Western nations freezing Russian and Iranian foreign reserves — highlighted the vulnerability of currency-based reserves.
 Gold, a physical asset that can be stored domestically, offers protection against such financial sanctions.
-Picture a central banker reviewing the market landscape.
-The potential for sanctions looms large.
-With a firm resolve, they decide to acquire more gold, recognising its ability to provide a lifeline when traditional currencies might falter.
+That lesson has not been lost on central banks around the world.

 3. De-dollarisation efforts

 Some countries, particularly those seeking to reduce their dependence on the US dollar, are increasing their gold holdings as part of broader de-dollarisation strategies.
-Nations with growing economies are moving away from dollar-denominated assets, seeking to establish a monetary system that is less susceptible to external pressures.
-Here, the narrative unfolds of countries quietly amassing gold, building a fortress against economic vulnerability.
+These nations are moving away from dollar-denominated assets, seeking a monetary position less exposed to external pressures.

 Monetary policy and gold: A complex relationship

-While the direct link between gold and monetary policy has weakened since the abandonment of the gold standard, the precious metal continues to play a significant role in central bank decision-making:
+The direct link between gold and monetary policy weakened after the abandonment of the gold standard, but gold still plays a significant role in central bank decision-making.

 1. Interest rates and gold prices